dbfl2026/db-work-samples/Systems/Salesforce-Production-Control-Workflow/README.md

 Salesforce is often shown as a sales pipeline tool.
 This project uses it as a production control system.

 The workflow tracks whether each stage is ready before the next person or process starts work.
-That matters because AI-assisted production still needs source control, evidence discipline, human review, and clear handoff rules.
+That matters because AI-assisted production still needs source control, evidence control, human review, and clear handoff rules.

-## Status

-Portfolio work sample complete.

-This is a working Salesforce configuration based on the Chiang Mai guide production process for Relocation Roadmaps.